DeVillax/LocalNetMonitor/README.md

 ## 5) Considerations
 As for now, the script is designed to work with gmail address as a sender only.
 In order for the script to connect to your account, "Less secure apps access" needs to be on.

+For security purposes and in the event you are just testing this script, I recommend setting up a new Gmail account only for development/testing.

 For further information about this, please visit Google's documentation: https://support.google.com/accounts/answer/6010255?hl=en

 ## 4) Development environment